chieffancypants/ddns-client/README.md

 # Important Note!
 While you're welcome to use, adapt, and submit pull requests, I wrote this for myself.
-Don't let the beautiful README fool you -- I love writing detailed docs because I have scripts that have been chugging along completely untouched and running strong since 1998, and know that reading code you wrote 25 years ago as a teenager is just as difficult as understanding why JNCO was a thing.
+Don't let the beautiful README fool you -- I love writing detailed docs because I have scripts that have been chugging along untouched since 1998, and therefore have personal experience with how reading code you wrote 25 years ago as a teenager is just as difficult as understanding why JNCO was a thing.

 ## Installation from source:
 1. Clone the repo: `git clone git@github.com:chieffancypants/ddns-client.git`